davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 4. Now write in `moveVertical(int distance)` and `moveHorizontal(int distance)`.
 Again, the work we have to do is minimal.

 #### Part II: Challenges
+Before moving on to the next method, you have to familiarize yourself with how the triangle's `changeSize()` method works.
+Create a triangle and make it visible.
+Then change its size (it doesn't matter if you make it bigger or smaller.)
+Notice that the top vertex remains in the same place.
+Now flip the triangle upside down.
+Change the size again.
+Notice the top still remains in place, and it's the bottom vertex that moved up or down.
+Knowing that whatever is on "top" remains constant will help you write the next method.

 1. Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
 You'll need to change the sizes of the two triangles in such a way that the sum of the heights is equal to `newHeight` and the `width` is adjusted to `newWidth`.
 Okay, easy enough with a couple calls to the Triangles' `changeSize()` method.

     - However, this will introduce a new problem.
 The triangles, upon changing their size, may  overlap each other or they could be spread farther apart!

-    - You'll need to move the bottom triangle up or down to adjust for this gap.
-But how much do you move it by...?
+    - This can be a bit tricky.
+You'll need to move the bottom triangle up or down to adjust for this gap.
+But how much do you move it by...? **(Hint: it's a good thing we know the old height of the diamond...)** Recall that when you resize a triangle, the top never changes along the vertical axis -- it's the bottom of the triangle that moves.
+Draw on a piece of paper to gain insight into when you'd need to move the bottom one up and when you'd need to move the bottom one down (and by how much).

 2. Nice work!!
 The last piece we're missing are the "slow move" methods.
 Go ahead and start writing the `slowMoveHorizontal(int distance)` method.
 Again, this is trickier than expected.
 You can't just tell the top and bottom triangles to `slowMoveHorizontal` themselves, because the diamond would be split apart as each triangle moves in sequence, instead of the whole diamond moving along as one.